sonertari/PFFW/README.md

 ## How to build

 The purpose in this section is to build the installation iso file using the createiso script at the root of the project source tree.
-You are expected to be doing these on an OpenBSD 6.2 and have installed git and gettext on it.
+You are expected to be doing these on an OpenBSD 6.2 and have installed git, gettext, and doxygen on it.

 The createiso script: